gpratik143/Pic2D-Pic3D/README.md

 - `lambda_lpips`: The weight of RGB LPIPS loss.
 - `lambda_cross_view`: The weight of cross-view consistency loss.
 - `wandb_log`: Whether to use wandb log.

----

-## Acknowledgments
-We thank Sheng-Yu Wang, Nupur Kumari, Gaurav Parmer, Ruihan Gao, Muyang Li, George Cazenavette, Andrew Song, Zhipeng Bao, Tamaki Kojima, Krishna Wadhwani, Takuya Narihira, and Tatsuo Fujiwara for their discussion and help.
-We are grateful for the support from Sony Corporation, Singapore DSTA, and the CMU Argo AI Center for Autonomous Vehicle Research.
-This codebase borrows heavily from [EG3D](https://github.com/NVlabs/eg3d) and [StyleNeRF](https://github.com/facebookresearch/StyleNeRF).